Home » Florida » A Weekend Getaway to Beautiful Egmont Key

 Snorkeling Escape at Egmont Key State Park

 White sand beaches and turquoise waters surround Egmont Key, making this a perfect place for snorkelers.
 Snorkelers could easily see the ruins, as they are in shallow water.
 Today the fog is hovering just offshore with a light wind, creating an impressive chop.
 The water was a tad cooler than I would have liked, but it was an adventure, after all.
-There was only a short time to snorkel on the power plant ruins.
-Unlike Dry Tortugas or Key Biscayne National Park, the waters here do not have a tremendous variety of colorful fish.
+There was only a short time to snorkel at the power plant ruins.
+Unlike Dry Tortugas or Biscayne National Park, the waters here do not have a tremendous variety of colorful fish.
 Today the waves have stirred up the water, making spotting any marine life difficult.
-The sea grass beds reminded me of our adventures snorkeling in Cedar Key.
+The seagrass beds reminded me of our adventures snorkeling in Cedar Key.

 Fog off the Beach-Egmont Key